 Avoiding your personal FODMAP trigger foods can make a huge difference in beating the bloat, but there are plenty of other strategies to add to your bag of tricks!

-10 Ways to Beat Bloat (Besides the FODMAP Diet)
+10 Ways to Stop Feeling Bloated (Besides the FODMAP Diet)

 Watch the video to go deep on this topic, or keep reading to get the main points.